 About: Smaller and less visible than the larger ITEs, ITCs fit comfortably in your inner ear.
 Because they are small, ITCs don’t have as many control options as BTEs and ITEs.

 Is it right for me?
-ITEs are a good choice if you want a one-piece style that is easy to manipulate, but you want more discretion than an ITE offers.
-On the other hand, if your lifestyle is less active and you prefer small-group interactions with friends and family, ITCs work well.
+ITCs are a good choice if you want a one-piece style that is easy to manipulate, but you want more discretion than an ITE offers.
+If your lifestyle is less active and you prefer small-group interactions with friends and family, ITCs work well.

 A minimal custom design that fits the most deeply in the ear canal.